sphinx-doc/sphinx/doc/usage/extensions/coverage.rst

 .. confval:: coverage_statistics_to_report

-   Print a tabluar report of the coverage statistics to the coverage report.
+   Print a tabular report of the coverage statistics to the coverage report.
    ``True`` by default.

    Example output: